Frequently Asked Questions

 The OpenADR 2.0a and 2.0b profile specifications and schemas can be downloaded at via the Alliance web site at https://openadr.memberclicks.net/specification.

 15. What distinguishes OpenADR 1.0 from OpenADR 2.0?

 OpenADR 1.0 created a technical framework and validated the concept of automated communication of price and reliability signals from utilities to customers.
 OpenADR 2.0 is building on this framework to create a standardized testing and certification process to support growing global interest and advanced features.
 Some key differences include:

-16. What features do the OpenADR 2.0 Profiles a, b & c offer?
+16. What features do the OpenADR 2.0a and b Profiles offer?

-The OpenADR 2.0 profile specification is divided into three parts:
+The OpenADR 2.0 profile specification is divided into two parts:

 17. What is a VTN?

 VTN stands for – Virtual Top Node.
 A VTN is typically a “server” that transmits OpenADR signals to end devices or other intermediate servers.

 VEN stands for - Virtual End Node.
 A VEN is typically a “client” and can be an “Energy Management System” (EMS), a thermostat or other end device that accepts the OpenADR signal from a server (VTN).